 Next steps: We aim to provide all members and the wider public with an excellent and inclusive service.
 Should we ever fall short, please email us.

 Update: Watch our launch video and please do provide us with feedback if you have visited the building.
 We would love to know what you think.

 Next steps: We are working in partnership with AccessAble to make the building as accessible as possible.
 We will be making an app available with detailed access guides, providing visitors with information and insight to the facilities ahead of their visit.

 Keep an eye out for our fly-through video which will be launched in 2022.
 We want to create an inclusive environment, and make sure that those who can’t visit the building in person have an opportunity to visit it virtually.

 Update: The LGBTQ+ strategy project has started its work to understand what role the College can take in supporting LGBTQ+ surgeons and college staff.
 The project lead will be exploring this question at the Out at the College conference, the inaugural RCS England LGBTQ+ conference which is being held on 25 March 2022.

-Next steps: We will publish a paper in May 2022, outlining our recommendations for what the strategy should contain.
+Next steps: We will publish a paper in Summer 2022, outlining our recommendations for what the strategy should contain.